shryanshnigam/shryanshnigam/README.md

 <h1>Hello World!!👋</h1>

-<h5>This is Shryansh.
-An Information Technology student at Birla Institute of Technology.<h5>
+<h3>This is Shryansh.
+An Information Technology student at Birla Institute of Technology.

-Contact Me @ <a href="https://www.linkedin.com/in/shryanshnigam">Linkedin</a>
+Contact Me @ <a href="https://www.linkedin.com/in/shryanshnigam">Linkedin</a> </h3>